severo/awesome-parquet/README.md

 ### Python

+- [pyarrow](https://arrow.apache.org/docs/python/parquet.html) - A Python API for functionality provided by the Arrow C++ libraries, along with tools for Arrow integration and interoperability with Pandas, NumPy, and other software in the Python ecosystem.
+- [pylibcudf](https://docs.rapids.ai/api/cudf/stable/pylibcudf/) - A lightweight Cython interface to libcudf that provides near-zero overhead for GPU-accelerated data processing in Python.
 - [fastparquet](https://github.com/dask/fastparquet/) - A Python implementation of the Parquet columnar file format.

 ### R

+- [{arrow}](https://arrow.apache.org/docs/r/articles/arrow.html) - The `{arrow}` package provides an Arrow C++ backend to `{dplyr}`, and access to the Arrow C++ library through familiar base R and tidyverse functions, or `{R6}` classes.
 - [nanoparquet](https://nanoparquet.r-lib.org/) - A reader and writer for a common subset of Parquet files.

+### Ruby

+- [Red Parquet](https://github.com/apache/arrow/tree/main/ruby/red-parquet) - The Ruby bindings of Apache Parquet, based on GObject Introspection.

 ### Rust

+- [parquet](https://arrow.apache.org/rust/parquet/index.html) - The official Native Rust implementation of Apache Parquet, part of the Apache Arrow project.
 - [Polars](https://github.com/pola-rs/polars) - A DataFrame interface on top of an OLAP Query Engine that supports reading and writing Parquet files, with bindings for Python.

 ## Tools